nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 - **Transparency**: It reveals patterns you might not see in yourself.
 - **Authenticity**: It roots your identity in your actual contributions.
-- **Interoperability**: Apps, agents, or collaborators could query your `whoami` endpoint to understand your digital personality — enabling smarter interactions.
+- **Interoperability**: Apps, agents, or collaborators could query your `whoami` endpoint to understand your digital personality nabling smarter interactions.
 - **Agency**: You can see how you are perceived algorithmically and choose to correct or embrace it.

 ## What It Could Look Like